imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 Render Samples
 ----
-The number of samples used is also a key point in
+The number of samples used is also a key point in optimizing your render.
+Having too few samples will manifest as a noisy image.